stanford-cs149/asst1/README_aarch64.md

 ## Hand-in Instructions ##

 Handin will be performed via [Gradescope](https://www.gradescope.com).
 Only one handin per group is required.
 However, please make sure that you add your partner's name to the gradescope submission.
-There are two places you will need to turn in the files on Gradescope: `Assignment 1 (Write-Up)` and `Assignment 1 (Code)`.
+There is one place you will need to turn in the files on Gradescope: `Assignment 1 (Write-Up)`.
+Do not submit code related to running locally to Gradescope, as we will only run code on Myth machines.
+Please paste your Mac findings after the Myth write up.

-Please place the following in `Assignment 1 (Write-Up)`:
-* Your writeup, in a file called `writeup.pdf`.
-Please make sure both group members' names and SUNet id's are in the document. (if you are a group of two)

-Please place the following in `Assignment 1 (Code)`:
-* Your implementation of `main.cpp` in Program 2, in a file called `prob2.cpp`
-* Your implementation of `kmeansThread.cpp` in Program 6, in a file called `prob6.cpp`
-* Any additional code, for example, because you attempted an extra credit

-Please tell the CAs to look for your extra credit in your write-up.
-When handed in, all code must be compilable and runnable out of the box on the myth machines!

 ## Resources and Notes ##